Select Page

 What is a manufacturing process?

-Manufacturing processes are how we take raw materials and turn them into a finished product.
+Manufacturing processes are how we turn raw materials into a finished product.
 That product might be stand-alone or a component for something else.

-Because so many industries rely on efficient manufacturing, a number of processes have been developed to suit various needs.
+Because many industries rely on efficient manufacturing, several processes have been developed to suit various needs.
 These fall into six categories.

 What are the 6 types of manufacturing processes?